 by Warren Brussee (ISBN-10: 007179753X)

-Brussee’s book focuses on the statistical methodology and the techniques used in Six Sigma, explaining them in accurate and easy to understand language.
-All of the basic Six Sigma formula and tables including the DMAIC improvement cycle are explained and illustrated with real world examples.
+Brussee’s book focuses on the statistical methodology and the techniques used in Six Sigma, explaining them in an accurate and easy to understand language.
+All of the basic Six Sigma formula and tables including the DMAIC improvement cycle are explained and illustrated with real-world examples.
 The book contains basic Green Belt training and a matrix for finding the right statistical tool to use in a Six Sigma environment.

 Statistics are an important part of Six Sigma, and an understanding of statistics and the ability to use them correctly are needed in order to pass the exam.
 Practitioners will be expected to collect data from all areas of a business and apply statistics to create various matrices, graphs, and charts.
 This book details the most common Six Sigma tools together with the basic Six Sigma formulas and tables.
 It offers simplified, actionable ways to look at processes and data.

 In this book, Keller explains all the main aspects, techniques, and methods of Six Sigma in clear, concise terms.
 His book aims to help you to develop your skills in Six Sigma by providing advice on how to build the Six Sigma infrastructure and use the DMAIC methodology in your projects.
 Six Sigma DeMYSTiFieD provides a complete blueprint for developing strategies, plotting growth, and performing at peak efficiency for maximum profits.
 You’ll find clear advice on when and how to use specific problem-solving tools.

 Though the book does not claim to be a training manual for the Green Belt certification, it comes with quizzes and even a final exam at the end, thus greatly aiding the candidate in their preparation for the examination.